-The pharmaceutical industry in the United States is extremely strong.
-The country is the largest single market for pharmaceuticals in the world – accounting for approximately 40% of world pharmaceutical sales according to statista.com.
+The pharmaceutical manufacturing and medical device manufacturing industry in the United States is one of the worlds largest.
+The country is the largest single market for pharmaceutical products in the world – accounting for approximately 40% of world pharmaceutical sales according to statista.com.
 In 2014, that equated to approximately $365 million.

 If you’ve found yourself looking for a new career and are considering a move into this sector, there a huge number of companies currently operating here.
-For now, let’s take a closer look at some of the biggest, and their operations in the US.
+For now, let’s take a closer look at top 10 pharmaceutical and medical device companies and their operations in the US.

 Area: Diagnostics, medical devices, generic pharmaceuticals and nutritionals.